olinjohnson/mixtape/README.md

 # Status Update: Preparing for beta 🚀

 I am wrapping up the initial development of this app!
-Beta testing will begin soon – if you'd like to be a beta tester, feel free to reach out to me at olinlj@icloud.com
+Beta testing will begin soon – if you'd like to be a beta tester, contact me at beta@themixtapeapp.com.

 # Feedback + Suggestions

 I would absolutely love to hear any and all feedback - it can be a feature suggestion, design idea, bug, or anything else that would help improve the app (feedback is greatly appreciated).
 I'll be publishing a feedback form soon.
+For now, send all feedback to feedback@themixtapeapp.com.

 # Contributing

 If you're a designer or developer wanting to lend a hand, I'd love to see contributions.
-Open an issue or PR, or reach out to me at olinlj@icloud.com.
+Open an issue or PR, or reach out to me at contributing@themixtapeapp.com.

 ![title image](splash.png)